 - SHS 300.
 INTRODUCTION TO THE SPEECH AND HEARING SCIENCES.
 Recognition and management of children and adults with speech, language, and hearing disorders.
 3 (F, S) - SHS 302.
 PHONETICS.
 International Phonetic Alphabet and introduction to experimental phonetics.
 Overview of regional dialects and foreign accents, with emphasis on General American speech sound production.
 3 (F,S) - SHS 304.
 DEVELOPING SPEECH AND LANGUAGE IN CHILDREN.
 Normal development of speech and language.
 3 (F) - SHS 306.
 ANATOMY AND PHYSIOLOGY OF SPEECH AND HEARING.
 Study of the ear and vocal mechanism.
 3 (F) - SHS 322.
 LANGUAGE ACQUISITION I. Pedagological theories and techniques for language learning in the formative years.
 Prerequisites: Junior standing, SHS 304, 2.50 GPA in all SHS courses completed, and consent of instructor.
 3 (SUM) - SHS 323.
 LANGUAGE ACQUISITION II.
 Andragological theories and techniques in language (re)habilitation in adults.
 Prerequisites: Junior standing, SHS 322, 2.50 GPA in all SHS courses completed, and consent of instructor.
 3 (SUM) - SHS 326.
 INDIVIDUAL STUDY.
 Prerequisite: consent of instructor.
 3 - SHS 330.
 SPEECH SCIENCE.
 Acoustical, physiological, and psychological aspects of speech.
 Prerequisite: SHS 302.
 3 (S) - SHS 332.
 SPEECH SOUND DISORDERS.
 Causes, correlates, symptoms, assessment, and clinical management of Speech Sound Disorders.
 Prerequisites: 9 hours of SHS courses, to include SHS 302.
 3 (S) - SHS 334.
 LANGUAGE DISORDERS.
 Evaluation and treatment of children with language impairments.
 Prerequisites: 12 hours of SHS courses, to include SHS 304.
 3 (S) - SHS 336.
 APPRAISAL AND DIAGNOSIS OF SPEECH AND LANGUAGE DISORDERS.
 Evaluation of procedures and instrumental approaches to the assessment of specific speech/language disorders.
 Prerequisites: 12 hours of SHS courses.
 3 (S) - SHS 360.
 ELEMENTARY SIGN LANGUAGE I. Introduction to the manual alphabet (fingerspelling) and American Sign Language (ASL) with practice in basic grammar and conversation.
 A short history of ASL will be included as well as the study of cultural highlights descriptive of the deaf community.
 3 (F) - SHS 362.
 BASIC AMERICAN SIGN LANGUAGE II.
 Basic grammar and practice in conversation.
 Emphasis will be on building a functional ASL vocabulary and study of the similarities and differences between ASL and spoken standard American English.
 Prerequisite: SHS 360.
 3 (S) - SHS 410.
 CLINICAL ORIENTATION.
 Basic evaluation procedures: clinical materials, remedial plans, and clinical record keeping.
 Prerequisites: 12 hours of SHS courses to include SHS 304.
-3 (S) - SHS 412.
+3 (S) - SHS 411 PROFESSIONAL WRITING AND ETHICAL BEHAVIORS IN SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY.
+This course offers an introduction to professional writing and ethical behaviors.
+It is designed to provide undergraduate students with foundations of writing professionally and behaving ethically.
+Prerequisites: 21 hours of SHS courses: SHS 300, 302, 306, 330, 360, 362.
+3 (F) - SHS 412.
 METHODS IN COMMUNICATION DISORDERS.
 Rationale, methods, and techniques in the remediation of communicative disorders.
 Prerequisites: 18 hours in SHS courses.
 A writing enhanced course.
 3 (F) - SHS 414.
 AUDIOLOGY.
 Normal and abnormal audition.
 Nature, causes, and identification of hearing loss.
 Prerequisites: 18 hours in SHS courses.
 3 (F) - SHS 416.
 NEUROANATOMY AND PHYSIOLOGY.
 Applications of central and peripheral neurologic concepts to diagnosis and treatment of communicative disorders.
 Prerequisites: 24 hours of SHS courses, to include SHS 306 and SHS 334.
 3 (F) - SHS 420.
 NEUROGENIC COMMUNICATION DISORDERS.
 Course content deals with the neurologically based communicative disorders of aphasia, apraxia, dysarthria, dysphagia, dementia, right hemisphere dysfunction, and traumatic brain injury.
 It includes basic issues in assessment, treatment, and the impact of these disorders on functional communication.
 Prerequisites: 24 hours of SHS courses, to include SHS 416 with a 2.60 GPA or better in all major courses.
 3 (S)